dayhaysoos/prismic-workshop-theme/README.md

 Clone the repo that just got created on GitHub locally

-The starting point of this project is empty right now, to see some code you need to clone the Prismic repo
+The starting point of this project is empty right now

-Now you need to clone the Prismic Repo
+Now you need to clone the Prismic Repo from within this project.

 ### Step 3